Savanah Leaf

 Savanah Leaf (born 24 November 1993) is a British-American film director and video artist.
 Earth Mama, her BAFTA-winning debut feature length film, was produced by A24 and Film4, and premiered at the 2023 Sundance Film Festival.
-Her directorial work includes the notable single-channel video run which first exhibited at Hauser & Wirth from June 24, 2023 until August 30, 2023.
+Her directorial work includes the notable single-channel video run and "run002" which has exhibited at Hauser & Wirth, SFMOMA and Crystal Bridges Museum.
 Other work also includes music videos for Gary Clark, Jr.'s single This Land (Grammy Award for Best Music Video nominee).

 Leaf is a former professional volleyball player and competed for Great Britain at the 2012 Summer Olympics.

 Early life and education

-Leaf was born in London, and raised in Vauxhall early in life.
-Her family moved to the San Francisco Bay Area when she was age 8.
-She attended San Jose State University, then transferred to the University of Miami, where she graduated with a degree in psychology while playing NCAA division 1 volleyball.
+Leaf was born in London, and raised in Vauxhall early in life, before moving to the San Francisco Bay Area when she was age 8.
+She did not know her father, and was raised by her mother.

+Athletically gifted, Leaf dedicated herself to basketball and volleyball throughout middle and high school.
+Her athletic skills and talents allowed her to commit to university as a high school sophomore and receive an athletic scholarship.
+She attended San Jose State University, and then transferred to the University of Miami, where she graduated with a degree in psychology while playing NCAA division 1 volleyball.
+Between transferring universities, Leaf represented Great Britain's national women's volleyball team in the 2012 London Olympics.
 Leaf later received a Masters in Drama from Central Saint Martins, at Drama Centre London.
 Her mother, Alison Leaf, is a set dresser and animator, who has worked at Pixar and Industrial Light and Magic.